rickellis/Arch-Linux-Install-Guide/README.md

 ---

+## Remove existing drive partitions

+If you are installing Arch on a previously used hard drive you can remove partitions using `fdisk`

+First, get the drive node name containing the partition(s) you want to remove and run:

+    $   fdisk /dev/sd*

+Then enter "p" for the partition list:

+    $   p

+Then enter "d" to delete:

+    $   d

+You'll be prompted to enter the number corresponding to the partition you want to remove.

+To commit the changes enter:

+    $   w

+Then reboot

+---

 ## Zero Hard Drive with Random Data

 Optional step if you are using a hard drive with existing data.
 Here's how to do it using dd: